-EQUIPMENT MISUSE HAZARD Misuse can cause death or serious injury.
-Li MPa/bar/PS Do not operate the unit when fatigued or under the influence of drugs or alcohol.
-Do not exceed the maximum working pressure or temperature rating of the lowest rated system component.
+Misuse can cause death or serious injury.

+- Do not exceed the maximum working pressure or temperature rating of the lowest rated system component.
 See Technical Specifications in all equipment manuals.
-Use fluids and solvents that are compatible with equipment wetted parts.
+Lies fluids and solvents that are compatible with equipment wotted parts.
+See Technical - Use fluids and solvents that are compatible with equipment wetted parts.
 See Technical Specifications in all equipment manuals.
 Read fluid and solvent manufacturer's warnings.
-For complete information about your material, request a Safety Data Sheets (SDSs) from your distributor or retailer.
-Do not leave the work area while equipment is energized or under pressure.
-Turn off all equipment and follow the Pressure Relief Procedure when equipment is not in use.
-Check equipment daily.
-Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only.
-Do not alter or modify equipment.
-Alterations or modifications may void agency approvals and create safety hazards.
-Make sure all equipment is intended purpose.
-Call your distributor for information.
-Route hoses and cables away from traffic areas, sharp edges, moving parts, and hot surfaces.
-Do not kink or over bend hoses or use hoses to pull equipment.
-Keep children and animals away from work area.
-Comply with all applicable safety regulations.
-PLASTIC PARTS CLEANING SOLVENT HAZARD Many solvents can degrade plastic parts and cause them to fail, which could cause serious injury or property damage.
-Use only compatible water-based solvents to clean plastic structural or pressure-containing parts. • See Technical Specifications in all equipment manuals for materials of construction.
+For complete information about your material, request Safety Data Sheets (SDSs) from your distributor or retailer. - Do not leave the work area while equipment is energized or under pressure. - Turn off all equipment and follow the Pressure Relief Procedure when equipment is not in use. - Check equipment daily.
+Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only. - Do not alter or modify equipment.
+Alterations or modifications may void agency approvals and create safety hazards. - Make sure all equipment is rated and approved for the environment in which you are using it. - Use equipment only for its intended purpose.
+Call your distributor for information. - Route hoses and cables away from traffic areas, sharp edges, moving parts, and hot surfaces. - Do not kink or over bend hoses or use hoses to pull equipment. - · Keep children and animals away from work area. - · Comply with all applicable safety regulations.

+PLASTIC PARTS CLEANING SOLVENT HAZARD

+Many solvents can degrade plastic parts and cause them to fail, which could cause serious injury or property damage.

+- Use only compatible water-based solvents to clean plastic structural or pressure-containing parts. - See Technical Specifications in all equipment manuals for materials of construction.
 Consult the solvent manufacturer for information and recommendations about compatibility.

-TOXIC FLUID OR FUMES Toxic fluids or fumes can cause serious injury or death if splashed in the eyes or on skin, inhaled, or swallowed.
-Read Safety Data Sheets (SDSs) to know the specific hazards of the fluids you are using.
-Store hazardous fluid in approved containers, and dispose of it according to applicable guidelines.
-PERSONAL PROTECTIVE EQUIPMENT Wear appropriate protective equipment when in the work area to help prevent serious injury, including eye injury, hearing loss, inhalation of toxic fumes, and burns.
-This protective equipment includes but is not limited to: Protective eyewear and hearing protection.
-Respirators, protective clothing, and gloves as recommended by the fluid and solvent manufacturer.
+TOXIC FLUID OR FUMES

+Toxic fluids or fumes can cause serious injury or death if splashed in the eyes or on skin, inhaled, or swallowed.

+- Read Safety Data Sheets (SDSs) to know the specific hazards of the fluids you are using. - Store hazardous fluid in approved containers, and dispose of it according to applicable guidelines.